Alexander Kingston-Splatt

 Barrister

-Alex has a busy Commercial Chancery practice with an emphasis on commercial litigation, civil fraud, banking and finance, insolvency, shareholder and corporate disputes and professional negligence.
-He has considerable experience of cross-border litigation and advising on conflicts of law and issues of jurisdiction.
+Alex specialises in Commercial Chancery work with an emphasis on commercial disputes, civil fraud, banking and finance, insolvency, shareholder and corporate disputes, company law, and professional negligence.
+He has considerable experience of high-value, cross-border litigation.

-In the 2024 edition of Legal 500, Alex has been ranked as a Rising Star for Insolvency.
-Before coming to the Bar, Alex was admitted as a solicitor in 2012, following which he practised as a commercial litigator at a leading City law firm.
+Before coming to the Bar, Alex was admitted as a solicitor in 2012, following which he practised for five years as a commercial litigator and solicitor-advocate at a leading City law firm.
 He draws on that experience to offer expertise and insight beyond his year of Call.

 Recent and notable work includes:

 - X v Y [2024] (High Court, Business and Property Courts) (Mr Justice Rajah).
-Alex successfully obtained a doorstep delivery up order, together with related prohibtory and non-disclosure orders, on an application without notice against former senior employees for having taken the applicant’s confidential information, potentially in conspiracy with their new employer.
-Led by Stuart Benzie.
+Alex (led by Stuart Benzie) successfully obtained doorstep delivery up and imaging orders, together with related prohibtory and non-disclosure orders, on an application without notice against former senior employees for having misappropriated the applicant’s confidential information, potentially pursuant to a conspiracy with their new employer.
+The case later settled on favourable terms.
 Instructed by Gateley plc.

 - X v Y [2024] (Circuit Commercial Court) (HHJ Pelling KC).
-Alex obtained Norwich Pharmacal relief and related non-disclosure and anonymity orders against a commercial distributer in support of the investigation of a suspected commercial fraud and breach of a supply agreement.
-Led by Simon Mills.
+Alex (led by Simon Mills) obtained a Norwich Pharmacal order and related non-disclosure and anonymity orders against a commercial distributer in support of the investigation of a suspected commercial fraud and breach of a supply agreement.
 Instructed by B P Collins LLP.

-- X v Y [Ongoing].
-Alex is instructed in an LCIA arbitration concerning claims for unpaid sums by way of debt and/or damages due under a contract between commercial parties in the hospitality industry.
+- X v Y [2024] (Ongoing).
+Alex is currently instructed (as sole counsel) in an LCIA arbitration concerning claims for debts and/or damages due under a contract between commercial parties in the hospitality industry.

 - Chris Allsop Properties Ltd v Unbrako Pre-Cast Concrete Ltd [2024] (High Court, King’s Bench Division) (Mr Richard Hermer KC).
-Alex successfully obtained permission shortly prior to trial for the claimant to rely upon a jointly authored expert report (where permission for one expert per party had previously been granted) in circumstances where the original expert had unexpectedly become ill.
-Alex further resisted the defendant’s strike out/summary judgment application.
-Led by Shantanu Majumdar KC.
+Alex (led by Shantanu Majumdar KC) successfully obtained permission shortly before trial for the claimant to rely upon a jointly authored expert report (where permission for one expert per party had previously been granted) in circumstances where the original expert had unexpectedly been taken ill, and resisted the defendant’s strike out/summary judgment application.
 Instructed by Freeths LLP.

 - Praetura Asset Finance Ltd v Vitale and Ors [2023] EWHC 889 (Comm) (Circuit Commercial Court) (HHJ Worster).
-Alex acted for the successful claimant in arguing that, on its proper construction, the claimant’s guarantee took effect as an indemnity, meaning that the claimant had no duty to mitigate its losses when selling the asset which was the subject of the underlying hire-purchase agreement.
-Even if it had been subject to such a duty, the claimant had in any event discharged it by disposing of the asset for the approximate market valuation given by the single joint expert.
+Alex acted (as sole counsel) for the successful claimant at trial in arguing that, on its proper construction, the claimant’s guarantee took effect as an indemnity, meaning that the claimant had no duty to mitigate its losses when selling the asset which was the subject of the underlying hire-purchase agreement and that, even if it had been subject to such a duty, the claimant had discharged it.
 Instructed by Spratt Endicott.

 - Vitol SA v Genser Energy Ghana Ltd [2022] EWHC 1812 (Commercial Court) (Ms Lesley Anderson KC).
-Alex acted for the defendant in Vitol’s claim for £17m arising under a contract for the supply of propane following the occurrence of an alleged force majeure event.
-The case involved complex issues of estoppel (promissory, by representation, and by convention) and issues of the domestic regulation of energy production in Ghana.
-Led by Simon Mills.
+Alex acted (led by Simon Mills) for the defendant in Vitol’s claim for £17m arising under a contract for the supply of propane following the occurrence of an alleged force majeure event.
+The case involved complex issues of estoppel (promissory, by representation, and by convention) and issues of foreign law concerning the domestic regulation of energy production in Ghana.
 Instructed by Addleshaw Goddard LLP.
 See also [2022] EWHC 1955 (decision on costs, which included consideration of the caselaw on payment of interest upon costs).

 - Castle Trust plc v Hine [2022] (County Court at Central London, Business and Property List) (HHJ Dight CBE).
-Alex acted for Castle Trust in a four-day trial in its proceedings to enforce two buy-to-let charges worth c.£2m granted by Mr and Mrs Hine over properties in London.
-The defendants counterclaimed to set the mortgages aside on the grounds of non est factum arising from their alleged misunderstanding of the nature of the transactions, under which the repayment obligation was linked to the performance of an index published by Halifax.
-The defendants also argued that the charges fell within the definition of contracts for differences within the meaning of art.
+Alex acted (as sole counsel) for Castle Trust in a four-day trial in its proceedings to enforce two buy-to-let charges worth c.£2m granted by Mr and Mrs Hine over properties in London.
+The defendants sought to set the mortgages aside on the grounds of non est factum arising from their alleged misunderstanding of the nature of the transactions, under which the repayment obligation was linked to the performance of an index published by Halifax.
+The defendants also argued that the charges and related facilities fell within the definition of contracts for differences within the meaning of art.
 85 of The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001.
 The court agreed with Alex’s submissions and entered judgment for the claimant.
+Instructed by Brecher LLP.

 - X v Y [2021] (High Court, King’s Bench Division) (Mr Justice Nicklin).
 Alex successfully resisted an application for a Norwich Pharmacal order on various grounds, including improper service and inadequate evidence supporting the cross-undertaking.
 Instructed by Ellisons Solicitors.